magro/msm-sample-webapp/README.markdown

 To start both tomcats just run
     $ ./runtime/tomcat1/bin/catalina.sh run &
     $ ./runtime/tomcat2/bin/catalina.sh run &

-Btw, there are 2 tomcat versions in `runtime/`, you can switch them via `./switch-tomcat.sh 7.0.6` or `./switch-tomcat.sh 6.0.20`.

 Now you can access both tomcats with your browser on [http://localhost:8081/list](http://localhost:8081/list) and [http://localhost:8082/list](http://localhost:8082/list), which lists the content of the sample object (CacheImpl).
 To add s.th. to the cache request [http://localhost:8081/put?foo=bar](http://localhost:8081/put?foo=bar), the foo/bar couple will show up the next time you request the list url.